UTD-JLA/utd-jla.github.io/resources/index.md

 * **jp-mining-note** - This is a relatively recent one and has quickly become a favorite of TheMoeWay community.
 It has a lot of features and is extremely well documented.
 As the name implies, it is a highly versatile template for sentence mined cards
    * Setup tutorial, very easy to follow: <https://aquafina-water-bottle.github.io/jp-mining-note/>
+   * **NOTE: for the time being, follow this link instead** (aquafina hasn't been online to merge some critical bugfixes): https://arbyste.github.io/jp-mining-note/
 * Tatsumoto's note types - A bit simpler template.
 You may wish to convert other premade decks (like the Core 2.3k) to one of these note types. <https://github.com/Ajatt-Tools/AnkiNoteTypes>

 ### Anki addons